Nicknames are quite common all over the world. There are two reasons why someone would call you by a nickname. They are:

 “I had lasagna for dinner.
 Then my sister said; James can you make a drink for us?”

 You can use other such examples where recounting a conversation will help you say your name the right way.
 This also reinstates your name with the right pronunciation.
 It is greatly helpful if you have a unique name.
 You are subconsciously planting the right name in your friends’ minds.

 Start with your introduction

-When you are surrounded with people, jump into making your own introductions.
+When you are surrounded by people, jump into making your introductions.
 Before anyone else, tell everyone your chosen name – first or last name depending on the situation.
 If you allow someone else to do it, they might introduce you with the nickname you dislike.
 Take the matters into your own hands and announce your chosen name to the group.
 This is a common practice when you are gathering at a friend’s house.

 Introductions are made all around and that is usually when everyone picks up a nickname.
 Introducing yourself to everyone you meet will ensure your chosen name is remembered.
 This will also help you in increasing your social circle.

 If you have a unique name that you have grown up with, it can feel degrading to have people call you something else.
 Having a unique name is a blessing.
 People find it tough to pronounce it, but once they do, it is hard to forget.
 Your parents with love gave your name to you.
 Every name reflects those tender feelings, their culture, and their roots.

 It can feel like disrespect when someone prefers to call you by a nickname you did not choose, such as “Babe”.
 It does not take much effort or time to get a name right.